 Having less will save time.
 Why not get rid of clutter and projects we saved that once seemed important?
 Often, they have hidden away and almost forgotten anyway.
 How about starting with something small like purging a drawer of extra items, then work up to emptying that closet or garage?
 Recycling or tossing excess items typically reduces stress.

 Another way to free up time is to let others do the projects we think only we can do.
 Those are often the projects in our minds “no one can do better than us”.
 This has been a tough challenge for me because I am a handy and a perfectionist.
 By putting things in perspective, freeing up time is more important than doing it all for me.

 Last week I asked one of my service plumbers to replace a showerhead, repair a kitchen faucet, and adjust the bathtub drain linkage in our condo.
 With my background, that’s the type of work I would never have allowed others to do until recently, but the tradeoff was more free time.
-The John Henry's Plumbing, Heating, and Air’s service plumber that did the work is someone I consider as being one of the best in our community, so that helped.
+The John Henry's Plumbing, Heating, Air, and Electrical’s service plumber that did the work is someone I consider as being one of the best in our community, so that helped.
 The reality was he took the time to do the work right and his pride showed through as always.